mravanini/mammography-workshop/README.md

 ## 2 - Creating the SageMaker Jupyter Notebook

 Before we can start the workshop, we need to have a SageMaker Jupyter Notebook deployed in your account.
+It will also create a bucket for output files.

-If you have one already, you **may skip this part**.
+If you have one Notebook and one bucket you can work on already, you **may skip this part**.

 If not, we will deploy one using a CloudFormation template: